ChathurangaKCD/platform/addons/architecture.md

 ### What is an Addon?

 An **Addon** is a reusable, composable unit that:
-- Modifies or augments existing Kubernetes resources in a ComponentDefinition
+- Modifies or augments existing Kubernetes resources in a ComponentTypeDefinition
-- Adds new Kubernetes resources to a ComponentDefinition
+- Adds new Kubernetes resources to a ComponentTypeDefinition
 - Exposes a well-defined schema with `parameters` (static) and `envOverrides` (environment-specific)
 - Declares its impact on resources (what it creates, what it modifies)
 - Can be marked as PE-only or developer-allowed
-- Can be applied to any compatible ComponentDefinition
+- Can be applied to any compatible ComponentTypeDefinition

 ### Design Principles

-1. **Composability**: Addons should compose cleanly with ComponentDefinitions and other addons
+1. **Composability**: Addons should compose cleanly with ComponentTypeDefinitions and other addons
 2. **Declarative Impact**: Addons must explicitly declare what resources they affect
-3. **Schema-Driven**: Every addon has a JSON schema defining its configuration parameters
+3. **Schema-Driven**: Every addon has a schema defining its configuration parameters
 4. **UI-Friendly**: Metadata and schemas enable generic UI rendering without special-casing
 5. **Targeting**: Addons can target specific resources by type, label, or ID
 6. **Reusability**: Both platform-provided and PE-defined addons follow the same model